 Deer Management at Butler Tract

-Why did the Municipality of Princeton ask the University to allow organized bow hunting on Butler Tract?
+Why does the Municipality of Princeton ask the University to allow organized bow hunting on Butler Tract?

 Due to the lack of public property around the area, the Municipal health officer and animal control officer asked the University, as owner of the Butler Tract property, to consider allowing bow hunting on the Butler Tract in an effort to reduce the deer population.